RMI/metals-guidance/specs/technical_specification.md

 3. MineToSmelterGeographyCountrySubdivision: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
 The requirements for this field corresponds to the GeographyCountrySubdivision field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
 4. MinetoSmelterGeographyCountry: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
 The requirements for this field corresponds to the GeographyCountry field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
 5. MineToSmelterGeographyRegionOrSubregion: A geographical field for the ore-based or mine-to-smelter portion of the aluminum production.
 The requirements for this field corresponds to the GeographyCountryRegionOrSubregion field in the [Pathfinder Data Model.](https://wbcsd.github.io/data-exchange-protocol/v2/#dt-carbonfootprint-properties)
-6. RecycledContentSet: contains information related to the total recycled content used in steel production.
+6. RecycledContentSet: contains information related to the total recycled content used in steel and aluminum production.
 See [4.7 Data Type: RecycledContentSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#43-data-type-recycledcontentset).
-7. ProcessGroupsSet: contains information related to the companies and steps of the steel production process.
+7. ProcessGroupsSet: contains information related to the companies and steps of the steel and aluminum production process.
 See [4.9 Data Type ProcessGroupsSet](https://github.com/RMI/steel-guidance/blob/main/technical_specification.md#45-data-type-processgroupsset).

 ### 4.1.
 Data Type: LowCarbonOrAbatementTech
 LowCarbonOrAbatementTech is the enumeration of low carbon or abatement technologies used in the steel and aluminum production process.